-Maximum Overhang Depth
+Maximum Overhang/Mantel Depth

-Overhang depth of a recessed fireplace must not exceed 12 inches.
+Overhang (aka Mantel) depth of a recessed fireplace must not exceed 12 inches.
 Overhang depth is measured from the edge of the fireplace lip to the out-most part of the wall (including finish material).
 Side overhang has no limit.
 Finish material on the underside of the overhang may be combustible or non-combustible.